-Philanthropic funders can support Pay for Success (PFS) in many ways, from investing in projects to providing grants that lay a foundation for impact.
+Philanthropic funders can support outcomes-based funding in many ways, from investing in projects to providing grants that lay a foundation for impact.

-Funders participate in PFS projects and funds as an impact investor, providing the upfront capital to support service delivery.
-Philanthropic partners often bring a critical understanding of the challenges and opportunities in local and issue area context, and can incentivize other impact investors to support a project or fund.
-In PFS projects, some foundations participate as traditional investors, while others provide more catalytic capital, committing to a first loss position or providing credit enhancement to other impact investors.
+Funders may participate in projects and funds as an impact investor, providing the upfront capital to support service delivery.
+Philanthropic partners often bring a critical understanding of the challenges and opportunities in local and issue area contexts and can incentivize other impact investors to support a project or fund.
+In some projects, foundations participate as traditional investors, while others provide more catalytic capital, committing to a first loss position or providing credit enhancement to other impact investors.

 Catalyzing Innovation and Thought Leadership

-Foundations also help build the PFS field through market education and thought leadership.
-From webinars to publications and workshops, we have partnered with foundations to share our learnings, and develop a strong and sustainable PFS market.
+Foundations also help build the field through market education and thought leadership.
+From webinars to publications and workshops, we have partnered with foundations to share our learnings and develop a strong and sustainable market for outcomes-based funding.

 “Silicon Valley Community Foundation believes we have the responsibility to help guide our donors in maximizing their philanthropic dollars not only through traditional grantmaking but also through place-based and impact-first investments.
 Partnering with Social Finance has allowed us to expand the tools we offer our donors to help them amplify their impact, achieve their philanthropic goals, and contribute to equitable recovery efforts.”— Nicole Taylor, President and CEO, Silicon Valley Community Foundation

 Our philanthropic partners include individuals, family foundations, private foundations, and donor-advised funds.
 See a list of our supporters >>

 - “To Support an Equitable Recovery, Donor-Advised Funds Should Look Beyond Grantmaking,” Inside Philanthropy